aws/aws-sdk-js/doc-src/guide/browser-building.md

 ### Building the SDK as a Dependency with Browserify

-The SDK can be built as library dependency to any application running in the browser via [browserify](http://browserify.org).
+The SDK can also be built as library dependency to any application running in the browser via [browserify](http://browserify.org).
 Consider the following small Node.js application (`index.js`) that uses the SDK: